jupyter-widgets/ipywidgets/examples/web4/README.md

 ## Try it

-1. Start with a repository checkout, and run `npm install` in the root directory.
+1. Start with a repository checkout, and run `yarn install` in the root directory.
-2. Run `npm run build:examples` in the root directory.
+2. Run `yarn run build:examples` in the root directory.
 3. Open the `index.html` file in this directory.